oSharpey/cyber-obsidian/Year 1/OSCC/lesson-3/system-calls.md

 7) CPU switches back to user mode
 8) Return to the code

-- The kernel still needs to maintain a stack however it does not trust the user mode stack
+- The [[the-kernel|kernel]] still needs to maintain a stack however it does not trust the user mode stack
 - To fix this system calls run on a separate **kernel stack**

 **The hardware (BIOS) works with the OS to ensure system calls are handled properly**